likehopper/redmine_sla/doc/EXAMPLE-02.md

 Finally, we can define the SLA Terms.
 For an SLA Level, an SLA Type and a priority, you can define a time commitment (in minutes).

 Go to `Administration » SLA Global settings » SLA Terms` (https://[redmine-host]/sla/level_terms).
-Add "Terms Bug Tracker" for each SLA Type / Priority as new "SLA Terms"
+Add "Terms Bug Tracker" for each SLA Type / Priority as new "SLA Terms":
 <div style=" width:50%; height:50%; " >

 ![Redmine SLA - Example 02 - 09](images/example_02/redmine_sla_doc_example_02_09.png)